 Thanks for your time Sarah, I look forward to hearing from you.

 Do you send out regular LOIs?
-Do you have tips to add that have worked for you?
+What has worked for you?